jolibrain/fluidnet_cxx/README.md

 This work allows to compare both the code perfomace when run in a single GPU unit and the accuracy of this data-driven method in comparison with tradional mehtods (Jacobi) or other fluid simulation methods like Lattice Boltzmann Methods.

 ## Functionalities:
+* **NOTE: For the moment, only 2D simulations and training are supported.** 3D needs still some work.
 * Full eulerian (incompressible and inviscid) fluid simulator:
     * Momentum equation resolution using a splitting algorithm:
         * Advection of velocity + External forces